MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 Fault Management Job.

-In case Seller/Server cannot successfully validate the request, Modify Fault Management Job process fails, which results in setting the state to `rejected` with a proper explanation in `modificationDeniedReason`.
+In case Seller/Server cannot successfully validate the request, Modify Fault Management Job process fails, which results in setting the state to `rejected`.
 This includes situation when:
-- `id` does not allow to find a `FaultManagementJob` that is to be updated in Seller/Server's system
+- `id` does not match a `FaultManagementJob` that is to be updated in Seller/Server's system
 - requested attributes cannot be modified
-- Fault Management Job is in a state that does not allow for modification.
+- Fault Management Job is in a state that does not allow for modification (any state other than `suspended`).

 ### 6.4.4.
 Modify Fault Management Job State Machine